Dumitru8118/Dumitru8118/README.md

 ### Hi there, I'm Andrew 👋

-    I'm from Romania  and I'm a engineer with experience in designing and implementing software solutions.
-Focused on C#(.Net) / JavaScript but not limited to that, always eager to learn and improve my skills.
+    I am a software engineer from Romania with extensive experience in designing and implementing robust software solutions.
+Specializing in C# (.NET), JavaScript, and Python, I am committed to continuous learning and skill enhancement to stay at the forefront of technology.

 ## Fresh Graduade, Hardworker, Experienced Engineer, and a Continuous Learner!!